SMSC

 Monterey 2011

-The 2011 West Coast Collectors Meeting was held at the Portola Hotel and Spa in Monterey, CA, on October 8, 2011.
+The 2011 West Coast Collectors Meeting was held on October 8, again in scenic Monterey, CA. With the Maritime Museum closed for renovations, collectors met at the Portola Hotel and Spa where many stayed at reduced rates.
 This was the climax of several days of activities that made Columbus Day weekend a memorable one for all who attended.

 October 6